arduino/docs-content/content/learn/06.hardware/nano-pcb-guide/nano-pcb-guide.md

 ![Solder the VUSB pads.](assets/5V-PIN-VUSB.png)

 ***If you solder the VUSB pads, and then power the board via USB, it also enables the 5V pin to be used.
-Be very cautios with this, as you risk damaging your board's ICs.***
+Be very cautious with this, as you risk damaging your board's ICs.***

 ### VIN Min/Max